 The Tor Summit features an eVent waterproof membrane, which did not leak in any backcountry stream crossings, nor in our five minute underwater test.
 Out of the box, water beads off this shoe well.
 After significant use, the upper began absorbing water along the seam of the toe abrasion guard and the leather.

-The 4.125-inch flood level was below average for the field of competition, yet we were satisfied with the water resistance of this model.
-If you need higher protection, check out the Salomon X Ultra 2 GTX or La Sportiva Synthesis Mid GTX.
+The 4.125-inch flood level was below average among the field of competition, yet we were satisfied with the water resistance of this model.

 This shoe is an excellent choice for easy to moderate day hiking and short backpacking trips.
 If you have past injuries that often cut your hikes short, the Tor Summit might push your limits further than other less comfortable, less supportive models.
 These shoes are also for anyone who spends a large amount of time on their feet throughout the day.